jzhoubu/vsearch/README.md

 -->

 ## What's News 🔥
+- 2024/05/06: SVDR: [Semi-Parametric Retrieval via Binary Token Index](https://arxiv.org/pdf/2405.01924) has been released on arXiv.
+SVDR reduces the indexing time and cost to meet various RAG scenarios.
-- Apr, 2024: We launch an online **[playground](https://b6156940ffeccd05a0.gradio.live/)** 🎮 for VDR image disentanglement.
+- 2024/04/29: We launch an online **[playground](https://b6156940ffeccd05a0.gradio.live/)** 🎮 for VDR image disentanglement.
 Come and explore it!
-- Feb, 2024: VDR: [Retrieval-based Disentangled Representation Learning with Natural Language Supervision](https://openreview.net/pdf?id=ZlQRiFmq7Y) has been accepted as a spotlight at ICLR2024.
+- 2024/01/16: VDR: [Retrieval-based Disentangled Representation Learning with Natural Language Supervision](https://openreview.net/pdf?id=ZlQRiFmq7Y) has been accepted as a spotlight at ICLR2024.